• Skip to main content

 • Before baking the bread: add a few chopped pecans or walnuts over the raw batter and sprinkle with more cinnamon.
 This will add a good crunch and a beautiful look.
 You can also mix cinnamon with coconut sugar in a small bowl and sprinkle over the batter for an added flavor and create a fun sweet crust.

-• After the loaf was baked and has cooled down: add a good layer of vegan date caramel (whoa!), coconut yogurt plus some walnuts, pour over this vegan cashew vanilla icing or a sprinkle of cinnamon\coconut sugar.
-You can also go all the way to town and caramelize some apples to generously top your loaf.
+• After the loaf was baked and has cooled down: add a good layer of vegan date caramel (whoa!), tahini caramel, coconut yogurt plus some walnuts, pour over this vegan cashew vanilla icing or a sprinkle of cinnamon\coconut sugar.
+You can also caramelize some apples in a small pot to generously top your loaf.
 I found this healthy caramelized apple recipe from Beth at bonaippetit.com that would be amazing over this bread.

 Overhead view on a vegan apple cinnamon bread.
 The loaf is topped with sliced apples and the bread is half sliced.
 There are fresh apples around the loaf as well as a pink hand towel and sliced apples.